 This article is the first in a series of two.
-The second, to be published next week, will focus on operational risk modelling.
+The second, which focuses on operational risk modelling, can be found here.

 Recent criticism of the operational risk capital framework by two senior figures in the banking industry – Peter Sands, the former chief executive of Standard Chartered, and Jamie Dimon, chief executive and chairman of JP Morgan – has sparked much debate in the banking and regulatory community in recent weeks.